ksowada/tdl2md/README.md

 | tdl2md.xsl | XSLT Stylesheet to transform ToDoList into Markdown.         |

 ## Functions
-- Tasks and Comments will be linearized in Output-Markdown File
+- Tasks and Comments are linearized in an Output-Markdown File
+  - it keep hierarchy but after heading 6 it will use hierarchical unordered lists
-- Links (FILEREFPATH) will be linearized
+  - Links (FILEREFPATH) will be linearized, at their task